-As of December 31, 2018, FIS had total indebtedness of approximately \$9.0 billion and Worldpay had total indebtedness of approximately \$7.9 billion.
-Upon completion of the merger, FIS expects to incur acquisition-related debt financing of approximately \$11.1 billion, all of which is expected to be used to refinance certain outstanding indebtedness of Worldpay and its subsidiaries on the closing date, pay a portion of the merger consideration and pay fees and expenses related to the merger, the refinancing and the related transactions.
+As of March 31, 2019, FIS had total indebtedness of approximately \$9.2 billion and Worldpay had total indebtedness of approximately \$7.5 billion.
+FIS has incurred acquisition-related debt financing of approximately \$11.1 billion, all of which is expected to be used to refinance certain outstanding indebtedness of Worldpay and its subsidiaries on the closing date, pay a portion of the merger consideration and pay fees and expenses related to the merger, the refinancing and the related transactions.
 Accordingly, the indebtedness of FIS and its subsidiaries following completion of the merger will be substantially greater than FIS' indebtedness prior to completion of the merger.
 FIS' substantially increased indebtedness following completion of the merger could have the effect, among other things, of reducing FIS' flexibility to respond to changing business and economic conditions.
-In addition, the amount of cash required to pay interest on FIS' increased indebtedness levels will increase following completion of the transaction, and thus the demands on FIS' cash resources will be greater than the amount of cash flows required to service the indebtedness of FIS prior to the merger.
+In addition, the amount of cash required to pay interest on FIS' increased indebtedness levels will increase following completion of the merger.
 FIS will also incur various costs and expenses associated with the financing of the merger.
-The increased levels of indebtedness following completion of the merger could also reduce funds available to fund FIS' efforts to integrate the business of Worldpay and realize the expected benefits of the merger and to engage in investments in product development, fund working capital, capital expenditures, acquisitions and other general corporate purposes, and may create competitive disadvantages for FIS relative to other companies with lower debt levels.
-If FIS does not achieve the expected benefits and cost savings from the merger, or if the financial performance of the combined company does not meet current expectations, then FIS' ability to service its indebtedness, or to reduce leverage levels based on de
+The increased levels of indebtedness following completion of the merger and to engage in investments in product development, fund working capital, capital expenditures, acquisitions and other general corporate purposes, and may create competitive disadvantages for FIS relative to other companies with lower debt levels.
+If FIS does not achieve the expected benefits and cost savings from the merger, or if the financial performance of the combined company does not meet current expectations, then FIS' ability to service its indebtedness, or to reduce leverage levels based on debt repayments or cash flow generation, may be adversely impacted.

-Certain of the indebtedness to be incurred in connection with the merger may bear interest at variable interest rates.
+Certain of the indebtedness to be incurred in connection with the merger will bear interest at variable interest rates.
 If interest rates increase, variable rate debt will create higher debt service requirements, which could adversely affect FIS' cash flows.

 In addition, FIS' credit ratings impact the cost and availability of future borrowings and, accordingly, FIS' cost of capital.
 FIS' ratings reflect each rating organization's opinion of FIS' financial strength, operating performance and ability to meet its debt obligations.
-In connection with the debt financing, it is anticipated that FIS will seek ratings of its indebtedness from Moody's Investors Service, Inc., Standard & Poor's Financial Services LLC and Fitch Ratings, Inc. There can be no assurance that FIS will achieve a particular rating or maintain a particular rating in the future or that FIS' ratings will not be adversely affected by the factors described above.
-FIS expects to maintain its current ratings from Moody's Investors Service, Inc., Standard & Poor's Financial Services LLC and Fitch Ratings, Inc.
+In connection with the debt financing, FIS has obtained ratings of its indebtedness from Moody's Investors Service, Inc., Standard & Poor's Financial Services LLC and Fitch Ratings, Inc. There can be no assurance that FIS will achieve a particular rating or maintain a particular rating in the future or that FIS' ratings will not be adversely affected by the factors described above.
+Agency credit ratings are not a recommendation to buy, sell or hold any security.